 Its more likely the erosion of the job community.
 A century ago it replaced the traditional communities built around large families.
 Now the job community is dwindling too.
 And nature hates a vacuum.

-Facebook is both replacing and creating new space in modern life; its changing how we communicate across the map.
-The same way the car didn’t create transportation, but revolutionized it.
+Facebook is both replacing and creating new space in modern life.
+It’s changing how we communicate societally–the same way the car didn’t create transportation, but revolutionized it.

 Cars became about much more than mere transportation.
-Cars and the car industry became a whole new thing.
-An economy unto itself.
-A way to spread wealth, evenly, incrementally and efficiently.
-Economy.
-A new industry; hobby; asset; thrill, and means of production.
-A new business input even.
+Cars and the car industry became a whole new thing, an economy unto itself, a way to spread wealth evenly, incrementally, and efficiently.
+It formed a new industry, hobby, asset, thrill, and means of production, a new business input even.

 It’s one of the four most valuable companies in America.
 They are:

 Amazon with 340,000 employees,

 Google with 57,000 employees, and